liMilCo/CSave/README.md

 LINK /save.php?c=content
 ```

-If url use c (or s) data will save automatically and responce if save success or not.
+If url use c (or s) data will save automatically and it responds if the save is successful or not.

 You can use [t] Optional for Title